Why is there now so many steps for registration?

 How do I qualify for a fee reduction?

 Students who believe they may be eligible for a fee reduction must speak with their counselor.
 Applications for fee reductions may take several days.
 Approval for fee reductions will be based on criteria established by the College Board, including that students eligible for Free & Reduced Lunch receive a discount from College Board.
 In past years, the State of NJ has subsidized an additional fee reduction for these students.
-If that is the case again this year, those students will receive a refund equal to the amount of the state subsidy.
+If that is the case again this year, those students will receive an automatic refund equal to the amount of the state subsidy.

 What should I bring to the exam room?